 A moisture barrier blocks moisture.
-It’s known as a water barrier or vapor barrier.
-However, not all three barriers are the same.
+It’s also known as a water barrier or vapor barrier.
+However, the barriers aren’t the same.

 A vapor barrier blocks water.
 A water barrier blocks liquid.
-However, a moisture barrier blocks both as it prevents moisture, which is a combination of water and vapor.
+However, a moisture barrier guards against moisture, which is a combination of water and vapor.

-Vapor barriers also guard against gas.
-Water barriers prevent liquid.
-However, a moisture barrier prevents all forms of water.
+Vapor barriers also safeguard against gas.
+However, a moisture barrier blocks all liquids.

 What Is An Air Barrier?

 An air barrier prevents air from passing through walls, floors, and ceilings.
 It is a type of insulator for your home.
 The catch is that sometimes the two functions can overlap.

 Air is harder to block than moisture, yet hybrid insulators block both air and moisture.